What is a Blue Diamond?

 Diamonds are an exquisite addition to any jewelry collection.
 Perhaps the most accessible kind is the white diamond.
 However, there are different colored diamonds.
 While these extraordinary gems come in several shades like the pink diamond and yellow diamond, one hue is in a class of its own- the blue diamond.

-ut what is a blue diamond?
-Blue diamonds are a variety of diamonds made legendary by their vibrant natural blue color.1 These gemstones are exceedingly rare, comprising only 0.02 percent of all mined diamonds.2
+But what is a blue diamond?
+Blue diamonds are a type of colored diamonds made legendary by their vibrant natural blue color.1 These gemstones are exceedingly rare, comprising only 0.02 percent of all mined diamonds.2

 Combined with their stunning azure coloring and high clarity, this scarcity makes blue diamonds extremely valuable.
-Read on to learn how these rarefied gemstones form, how much a blue diamond is worth, how to obtain one of these stunning stones for your own collection, and a few examples of famed blue diamonds.
+Read on to learn how these rarefied gemstones form, how much a blue diamond is worth, how to obtain one of these stunning stones for your own collection, and a few examples of famed blue diamonds all throughout natural history.

 How Blue Diamonds Are Created